RoyMaman13/Padding_Oracle_Attack/README.md

 ### Testing
 The project includes a test file, testEx1.py, which validates the decryption process against known inputs and outputs.

-How to Run the Test
+How to Run the Test:

-The test script reads inputs from input.txt.
+The test script reads inputs from inputs.txt.
-The expected output is stored in output.txt.
+The expected output is stored in outputs.txt.
 To execute the test, run:
 ```bash
 py testEx1.py